mzattera/v4j/docs/005/index.md

 exists in any modern text as well.
 However, I will try to focus on claims that apply to the vast majority of cases.

-## Previous Works

-I am not the first one analyzing the internal structure of Voynich words.

-One day I will create a [working note](../006) to compare this analysis with others.

 ## Methodology

 I start our analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the